Make sure they come home

-At some point in its life, one in three pets will go missing.
-If he doesn’t have ID there’s only a 10 percent chance he’ll get home.
+At some point in their life, one in three pets will go missing.
+If they don’t have ID there’s only a 10 percent chance they’ll get home.
 With a microchip, those rates go up to 52 percent for dogs and 38 percent for cats, according to a study by the American Veterinary Medical Association.

 How much does it cost?

-Cost of the microchipping is $20 and is offered at our vaccination clinics, during our normal vaccination clinic hours.
+Cost of the microchipping is $25 and is offered at our vaccination clinics during our normal vaccination clinic hours.

 Isn’t that peace of mind worth it?